Tethanol/Please-Work-ROBOTC/README.md

 <details><summary><b> Code Debugging</b></summary>

 1. Check ports are defined.
+There must be **no text/comments before the pragma**.
 2. There may be issues with Natural Language PLTW, especially for the motor.
 Try not to use PLTW when setting motor values.
 Recommend `motor[portX] = Y;` where X is a defined motor port, and Y is a value between -127 and 127.

 </details>